delgadjd/keylogger_connectback/README.md

 #### Example

-Typing `hello world` and then quitting the program with `Ctrl-C` will cause the chosen location to contain the following.
+Typing `hello world` and then quitting the program with `Ctrl-C' will cause the chosen location to contain the following.

 ```
 H